 Farmers to Receive No Aid Package

-WASHINGTON - Farmers, this year, have been hit hard by changes to trade policies, and there doesn’t seem to be any relief forthcoming, at least not in 2019.
+WASHINGTON D.C. - Farmers, this year, have been hit hard by changes to trade policies, and there doesn’t seem to be any relief forthcoming, at least not in 2019.
 The Trump administration has recently reported that there are no active plans to provide more aid to farmers at this time.
 While the administration points to the $12 billion in aid provided last year, it has also claimed that the option of providing aid would be considered if trade negotiations and weak commodity prices linger, reports Reuters.

 “We have been very clear to the agriculture community that we did not anticipate nor should they anticipate a 2019 Market Facilitation Program,” said U.S. Secretary of Agriculture Sonny Perdue, in a statement to reporters.